nodecraft/fullstack-hiring-challenge/frontend/README.md

 ## Introduction
 This repository is a basic Vue 3 & Tailwind frontend project.
 It's built using Vite to build and run the project.

-1. Privately fork this repository
-2. Run `npm ci` to install dependencies.
+Run `npm ci` to install dependencies.

 ## Development